manuxi/SuluEventBundle/README.md

 </a>

 This bundle was made based on [Sulu workshop](https://github.com/sulu/sulu-workshop).
 I made it to have the possibility to manage events in my projects.
+Over time, more and more features have been added.

 This bundle contains
 - Several filters for Event Content Type